wsharp07/thesharpdev.com/thesharpdev.com/content/posts/th-iot-part-3/index.md

 ---
 title: "Temp/Humidity IoT - Part 3"
 date: 2020-01-10T08:47:11+01:00
-draft: true
+draft: false
 ---

 In the [part two](/posts/th-iot-part-2) we assembled the hardware and were able to read data off of the DHT22 sensor.
 Then we took that data and displayed it on a web page.

 During this part we will go over how to send this data to the cloud and chart it.
 This way we can view trends and live information from the internet.

 I was going to just document the successful outcome, but then I realized that would just cover up that sometimes we need to fail and pivot.
-At the end I'll list out my failed attempt to use AWS IoT.
+In a separate post I'll list out my failed attempt to use AWS IoT.
 Let's get started!

 ## MQTT